timkurvers/macos-game-patches/sea-of-thieves/README.md

 - Sea of Thieves (Steam version only)
 - Microsoft account (this is a multiplayer game after all)
-- CrossOver 23.7.1
+- CrossOver 23.7.1 or CrossOver 24.0.0

 > [!NOTE]
 >
-> The authentication patch **does not yet** recognize CrossOver 24 beta 1.
-The script will need to be adjusted.
+> Enabling D3DMetal for Sea of Thieves under CrossOver 24.0.0 seems to crash the game.
+Will need some investigating.

 ## Instructions